grinfuses/wp_connect_unycop/README.md

-# wp_connect_unycop
+# Unycop - WordPress with Woocomerce connector

+## General Information
-Connector Unycop system to a Wordpress with Woocomerce\n
+Connector Unycop System to a Wordpress with Woocomerce.

-Author: jnaranjo\n
+### Autor: jnaranjo
-Info: info@illoque.com
+### Email: info@illoque.com

+## Use

+1) Clone the repository.

+2) Zip the folder

+3) Upload to your Wordpress